patronasxdxd/CTFS/docs/AffineDeFi.md

 ### How did they resolve this problem?

-`nonReentrant` was added to prevent Reentrancy on the flash loan, to ensure the first flash loan gets repaid within the same transaction
+`nonReentrant` was added to prevent Reentrancy on the flash loan, and to ensure the first flash loan gets repaid within the same transaction